-What do you want to know about pure electric cars?
+What do you want to know about fully electric cars?

-What charging times can I expect when recharging an electric car at home?
+What charging times can I expect when charging at home?

 The charging time depends on the charging equipment you use and the electric installation at your home.
 The standard home charging cable with a household connector is primarily an auxiliary cable.
-Charging an empty battery to 100 per cent with this cable takes approximately 40–72 hours depending on market, at a charge rate of about 4 to 8 miles range per hour.
+Charging an empty battery to 100 per cent with this cable takes approximately 38-44 hours depending on market.

-For regular and considerably shorter charging times at home, we recommend a single phase 7.4kw wallbox.
-This installation can give you approximately 7-8 hours charging time (from empty to 100 per cent), or around 31 to 37 miles range per hour.
+For regular and considerably shorter charging times at home, we recommend a 3-phase 11 kW wallbox.
+This installation can give you approximately 7-9 hours charging time (from empty to 100 per cent).

 Please note: Charging times can vary and are dependent on factors such as outdoor temperature, current battery temperature, charging equipment, battery condition and car condition.

-How much does it cost to charge the battery of a pure electric car?
+How much does it cost to charge the battery of a fully electric car?

 What warranty does Volvo Cars have on the battery?

 The Volvo Cars Warranty for the battery is 8 years or 160,000km, whichever occurs first, provided that the car and battery are maintained and used in accordance with Volvo Cars’ recommendations.